awsdocs/aws-elemental-mediapackage-user-guide/doc_source/ltov-how.md

 # How live\-to\-VOD works<a name="ltov-how"></a>

 In the processing flow for live\-to\-VOD \(video on demand\) content, AWS Elemental MediaPackage extracts a clip of video from a live content stream\.
 MediaPackage saves this clip as a live\-to\-VOD asset in Amazon S3\.
-You can use the VOD content processing functionality in MediaPackage to deliver the asset to playback devices, or you can use a VOD encoding service that supports HLS inputs\.
+You can use the VOD content processing functionality in MediaPackage to deliver the asset to playback devices, or you can use a VOD encoding service that supports HLS or DASH inputs\.

 Here's an overview of the main steps:

-1. You create a channel and endpoint to ingest a live stream and package it for HLS output\.
+1. You create a channel and endpoint to ingest a live stream and package it for HLS or DASH output\.
 The endpoint must meet the requirements outlined in [Live\-to\-VOD requirements](ltov-reqmts.md)\.

 1. You create a harvest job, which defines the live\-to\-VOD asset that you're extracting from the live stream\.
 The asset must also meet the requirements outlined in *Live\-to\-VOD Requirements*\.